PsySecGroup/foundation/CONTRIBUTING.md

 When contributing to a PsySecGroup repository, please first [discuss the change you wish to make](https://github.com/PsySecGroup/foundation/discussions) and [then create an issue](https://github.com/PsySecGroup/foundation/issues) so its progress can be tracked.

+For those who formally join the PsySec Group, don't forget to star the repositories you are contributing to.
+That way, your commits to those repositories will remain in your contributions graph even if you leave the PsySec Group.

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.